Environmental racism: Impacts on health

 Environmental racism impacts the health of the communities affected by poor environments.
 Various factors that can cause health problems include exposure to hazardous chemical toxins in landfills and rivers.
 Exposure to these toxins can also weaken or slow brain development.
-These hazards also affect the health of individuals living in these communities, showing how maintaining quality environmental health is important to ensuring that vulnerable populations are able to live healthy alongside parts of the environment they depend upon.

 The animal protection organization In Defense of Animals claims intensive animal agriculture negatively affects the health of nearby communities.
 They believe that associated manure lagoons produce hydrogen sulfide and contaminate local water supplies, leading to higher levels of miscarriages, birth defects, and disease outbreaks.
 These farms are disproportionately placed in low-income areas and communities of color.
 Other risks include exposure to pesticides, chemical run-off and particulate matter in the air.
 Poor cleanliness in facilities and chemical exposure may also affect agricultural workers, who are frequently people of color.

-The climate science community needs to work on diversifying the information available, the data they collect, as well as working to get rid of historic inequities in resources.
-For example, there is a serious lack of data about worsening heat waves in Africa, yet the heat waves affect many people.

 Pollution

 The southeastern part of the United States has experienced a large amount of pollution and minority populations have been hit with the brunt of those impacts.
 There are many cases of people who have died or are chronically ill from coal plants in places such as Detroit, Memphis, and Kansas City.
 Tennessee and West Virginia residents are frequently subject to breathing toxic ash due to blasting in the mountains for mining.
 Drought, flooding, the constant depletion of land and air quality determine the health and safety of the residents surrounding these areas.
 Communities of color and low-income status most often feel the brunt of these issues firsthand.
 There are many communities around the world that face the same problems.
 For example, the work of Desmond D'Sa focused on communities in South Durban where high pollution industries impact people forcibly relocated during Apartheid.